emporia-vue-local/esphome/README.md

 ## Panel installation, part 2

-Reassemble to Vue 2, and follow the instructions to plug everything in & started up!
+Reassemble your Vue, and follow the instructions to plug everything in & started up!

 ## Getting a GUI